LangGraph Memory Example

 Let’s go even further back to determine whether context is kept by referencing a user message that is not currently in the Agent State.
 Zep will retrieve Facts related to the user’s job.

-You’ve mentioned that you’ve been feeling stressed lately, and it seems that your job is a significant part of that stress.
-If you’d like to share more about what’s been going on at work, I’m here to listen and help however I can.
+You’ve mentioned that you’ve been feeling a bit stressed lately, primarily due to work-related issues.
+If you’d like to share more about what’s been going on at work or how it’s affecting you, I’m here to listen and support you.